 Why Choose SKINLIFE for Hypertrophic Scars and Keloids

 Skinlife has a personal, individualized focus on you as a valued patient.
 The hallmark of our philosophy is taking the time to find out your goals, lifestyle, and treatment preference.
-Skinlife takes pride in the expertise of facial contouring and shaping with years of experience.
-A consultation with a physician is mandatory prior to any procedures at Skinlife to bring out the most effective, safe, and suitable treatment plan just for you.
-Skinlife has successfully been treating over thousands of keloid and hypertrophic scars with precision micro-injection of steroid, various lasers, and minor surgery.
-Experience non-invasive, natural, and instant aesthetic improvement without downtime at Skinlife Vancouver.
+Skinlife has successfully treated many keloid and hypertrophic scars with a number of treatment approaches including precise steroid injection, skillful use of non-invasive laser, and minor surgery.

 WHAT IS HYPERTROPHIC SCAR AND KELOIDS?